 One hundred per cent!”

-And the “somebody” from The Cat in the Hat Comes Back became a bonmot with my own family: Whenever something needs doing, we’ll ask who the “somebody” is who has to do it, referring to:
+The “somebody” from The Cat in the Hat Comes Back became a bonmot with my own family: Whenever something needs doing, we’ll ask who the “somebody” is going to be.

 “When our mother went